Lectures from Snowmass: Congenital Heart Disease Mistakes

 Dr. Warnes uses patient cases to demonstrate these common errors.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

-Keywords: Heart Defects, Congenital, Cardiac Surgical Procedures, Cyanosis, Echocardiography, Lectures
+Keywords: Heart Defects, Congenital, Cardiac Surgical Procedures, Cyanosis, Echocardiography, Lecture

 < Back to Listings